Port

 In the heart of Trujillo, you will see the pleasant and spacious Plaza de Armas, where the main cathedral and City Hall stand.
 Magnificent buildings with decorative windows and balconies surround this impressive colonial square.

 Visit the Huacas de Moche Museum.
 It has an architectonic design that preserves the building tradition of Moche culture.
 There are three rooms in the museum.
-The first one offers ceramic details, which shows iconographic aspects and the Moche activities.
+The first one offers ceramic details, which show iconographic aspects and the Moche activities.
 The second room showcases different tombs, Moche jewelry and some of the ornaments used in ceremonial clothing.
 The last room is dedicated to the discoveries in Moche city.

 See the Temple of the Sun -- the largest adobe structure in the world -- and visit the inside of the Temple of the Moon, covered with beautiful and vibrant Moche designs.

-En route back to the ship you will stop for some shopping and discover that Peruvian artisans have a deep sensitivity and creativity influenced by the richness of their environment.
+En route back to the ship, you will stop for some shopping and discover that Peruvian artisans have a deep sensitivity and creativity influenced by the richness of their environment.
 Their fascinating and beautiful art expresses their identity, knowledge and singular technique.
 Get acquainted with the wide variety of traditional local products that have been made by generation after generation of the Garcia family before you return to the pier -- a 40-minute drive away.

 Notes: